domenic/infinite-list-study-group/studies/Polymer-iron-list.md

 The average is also used when scrolling to an arbitrary point in the list.
 When scrolling to an arbitrary `scrollTop`, it is used to guess what array item would be at that spot.
 Likewise, when scrolling to an arbitrary array index, it is used to guess what the `scrollTop` should be set at.
 The same process of updating the height of the container is used to trim the error back out of the list as the user approaches either end of the list (although since items are translated from the top, trimming error from the top of the list also requires updating the `scrollTop` and positioning of items).

+### Resize handling

+There are a couple of considerations that `iron-list` implements regarding resizing the list:

+First, when the list is resized, it attempts to maintain the same content visible on screen by adjusting the scroll position to keep the top-most visible item on the screen.
+This may be questionable, but we felt it provided a much better UX than what normally happens when a traditional page full of content is resized (content either wraps more or less, causing the content in the visible viewport to change, which is a hair-pulling experience when e.g. rotating midway down a page on a phone).

+Second, to implement the above, but also to simply ensure that the physical items are actually positioned correctly in the viewport, the list needs to know when its size has changed.
+It listens to `resize` on `window`, but this is not sufficient to handle all cases where the list is resized (e.g. lists sized based on draggable pane splitters, for instance).
+In the future, `ResizeObserver` should solve this problem, but in the meantime and for cross-platform support, `iron-list` uses the [`iron-resizable-behavior`](https://www.webcomponents.org/element/PolymerElements/iron-resizable-behavior/behaviors/Polymer.IronResizableBehavior) mixin, which is an approach for having resizable parents notify children (such as `iron-list`) when their size has changed via a cooperative event-based API.

 ### Accessibility

 `iron-list` has some built-in handling for keyboard navigation of the list, such that only one item in the list is ever tab-focusable, and focus for items _within the list_ can then be navigated via arrow keys.
 This list-managed focus handling can be opted into by binding `[[tabIndex]]` to the `tabindex` attribute of a list item.
 Via this data-binding, the list ensures only one item is ever focusable (all others get `tabindex="-1"`), and moves the focus and sets `tabindex="0"` for the next/previous item via arrow keys.